 The primary objective of the CDBG Program is the development of viable urban communities, principally for low- and moderate-income persons.
 The City may allocate its CDBG funding to a wide range of eligible activities, including housing rehabilitation, capital improvement projects, public services, economic development, and other community development activities.
+CDBG funds must be used to supplement, not supplant, other funding including existing General Fund support for programs.

 HUD regulations limit ("cap") the use of CDBG funds for administration to 20 percent and public services to 15 percent of the entitlement grant for the year plus 15 percent of the previous year's program income.
 All activities funded through the CDBG program must meet one of these three National Objectives: